abejfehr/ukraine-info-banner/README.md

-# Ukraine Info Snippet
+# Ukraine Info Banner

-> An embeddable snippet with information about the situation in Ukraine designed for a Russian Audience
+> An embeddable banner with information about the situation in Ukraine designed for a Russian Audience

 I recently learned that many people in Russia have no idea what's happening in Ukraine right now.